carpentries-incubator/workflows-nextflow/episodes/03-channels.md

 ### What if you want to capture more than a pair?

-If you want to capture more than  2 files for a pattern you will  you will need to change the default `size` argument to the number of expected matching files.
+If you want to capture more than 2 files for a pattern you will need to change the default `size` argument to the number of expected matching files.

 ~~~
 filepair_ch = Channel.fromFilePairs('data/yeast/reads/ref{1,2,3}*',size:6)